denisacostaq/qli-installer/README.md

 and takes much longer to install with even on a fast machine in a datacenter.
 For example, the extracted CuteCI UI silent install takes about 7 minutes on Windows to install the Windows Qt5 MSVC Win64 toolkit while this script takes about 21 seconds.
 Still, it is **official** which this will never be.
+It also supports pure-offline installation.
+This script requires connectivity to Qt mirrors.

 This isn't the official installer though so don't expect support from Qt!
 If something breaks, please create an issue at in *this* project's tracker.